jonathanharrell/cjarellano-v2/content/posts/i-love-lucy-tasty-tv-1.md

   ></iframe>
 </div>

 So with the timeless comedic sequence and sharp satire, what’s missing from “Lucy Does a TV Commercial”?
 There’s not much in the way of narrative elegance here.
 Lucy’s inebriated rehearsal leaves viewers to wonder what kind of havoc she’ll wreak on Ricky’s show and how the fallout might unfold for the clashing couple.
-Alas, the writers are all out of steam at this point – Lucy stumbles on stage during Ricky’s broadcast, he scoops her up, and the episode is done.
+Alas, the writers are all out of steam at this point – Lucy stumbles on stage during Ricky’s broadcast, he scoops her up, and the credits roll.

 ![](/static/img/012012_whatsarerun_ilovelucy_lucydoesatvcommercial_1200x900_a01.jpg)